 Recommended Day Tours to the Pinnacles and Nambung National Park

-It’s a big day of driving if you head out yourself so best with 2 drivers.
+It’s a big day of driving if you head out yourself, so best with 2 drivers.
 One of these day tours lets everyone relax and take in all the sites along the way.

 Check out this guide to photographing the Pinnacles that is worth a read if you are planning a visit to this area.

-Located about 220 kilometres south of Perth, at the northern end of the Margaret River region, is the fascinating town of Busselton.
+South of Perth, at the northern end of the Margaret River region, is the fascinating town of Busselton.
 A great day trip from Perth, Busselton has a surprising amount to offer.